 They have AIP, Paleo, Gluten-Free, Classic (which is all real food), and Vegetarian options.
 Yes, they have AIP!!
 I have seen so many people talking about how brain fog can really interfere with their meal planning while on the AIP, and the beautiful thing about 20Dishes is that all you have to do is print out your shopping list and print out your step by step instructions and you are good to go.

-Today only 20Dishes plans are deeply discounted (over 40% off).
-Plus you get a free 7 day trial just to make sure you like their system (believe me: you will!)
+Try 20Dishes free for 7 days just to make sure you like their system (believe me: you will!)

 Something else I LOVE about 20Dishes is their mission: to bring back the family dinner and making cooking easy for EVERYONE, regardless of the diet they eat.
 It is a sad fact that home-cooked meals are becoming endangered in our busy modern world, and the younger generations are not being taught how to cook.
 They are passionate about doing no less than changing the world by helping even the busiest families enjoy healthy, home cooked meals every day of the week.
 Plus not eating out saves SO MUCH MONEY every month!
 The membership will pay for itself over and over again when you implement it each week.